Schoen8888/final-project/README.md

 **Author:** Lucas Schoenecker

 ## Summary
 This tutorial introduces the fundamentals of Git, which is a version control system used worldwide.
 Topics covered include creating repositories, tracking changes, branches, and collaborations.
+The main goal is to help people become more familiar with Git, since it is widely used throughout software companies.

 ## Target Audience
 This tutorial is designed for those with little or no prior experience.
 This will help: